stefanovertua/strategic-insights-of-a-coffee-chain/README.md

 + Date: The date of each sales transaction, allowing for chronological tracking of sales
 + Inventory Margin: This metric reflects the profitability of inventory by showing the difference between the costs of maintaining or storing inventory and the revenue generated from selling it.
 + Margin: This measures the overall profitability of the firm
-+ Market Size: This attribute provides information on the size of the 20 markets, equivalent to 20 US States where the firm operates.
++ Market Size: This attribute provides information on the size of the 20 markets, equivalent to the 20 US States where the firm operates.
 + Profit: This is the net financial gain achieved after deducting the COGS and other operational expenses from the revenue generated.
 It represents the company's overall earnings and it’s a fundamental measure of its financial health and success.
 + Sales: Sales reflect the revenue generated from selling the coffee chain’s products, serving as a direct indicator of financial performance and customer demand.
 Analyzing sales trends can help in understanding consumer preferences, identifying best-selling products, and adjusting inventory accordingly.